Shreyav1231/simple-portfolio/README.md

 All the svg links are from iconpacks.net and you are free to change the social media svgs as per your preference.
 I hope this helps non-coders have their own portfolio website.
 For this project, I focused on the color scheme and responsiveness.

+PS: I am working on adding a piano-like design to the sides of the page, let's see how that goes xD